 Cherry Eye Repair

 The gland of the third eyelid lies within the substance of the third eyelid and occasionally protrudes over the free edge of the third eyelid.
 As a result, the exposed, sensitive tissue becomes very irritated and inflamed, causing considerable discomfort.
 The reddened, swollen tissue resembles a cherry; hence the common name of this condition.
-Since this glad produces up to 30% of the tear film, surgical removal is not advised.
+Since this glad produces up to 30% of the tear film, specialty surgery removal is not advised.
 A surgical procedure to return the glad to its normal position is the treatment of choice.

 Entropion is a rolling inward of the eyelids.
 It may cause the eyelashes to rub against the sensitive front layer of the eyeball (cornea) and is often uncomfortable or painful.
 It can also cause serious eye damage.
 Surgical correction of the inward roll is the treatment of choice.

 Ectropion is the turning out (eversion) of the eyelid.
-Ectropion can cause irritation because it exposes the sensitive inner lining of the eyelids and eyeball to irritants.
+This repair can cause irritation because it exposes the sensitive inner lining of the eyelids and eyeball to irritants.
 It also allows drying of the eyeball due to increased tear evaporation.
 It may also prevent efficient spreading of the tears during the blink reflex.
 Causes include inherited factors, birth defects and injuries.
 Surgical correction of the eversion is the treatment of choice.

 At Genoa Animal Hospital, we offer a new procedure that can significantly help in the treatment of ear infections.
-Otoscopy, or as we commonly refer to it as “ scope cleaning” ,is a procedure that can significantly help in the treatment of ear infections.
+Otoscopy, or as we commonly refer to it as “ scope cleaning”, is a procedure that can significantly help in the treatment of ear infections.
 A scope cleaning involves passing a fiberoptic scope down the ear canal allowing deep cleaning of the canal all the way to the ear drum

 Otoscopic exam must be done under a small amount of sedation because of the close proximity to the ear drum.